Owain Fôn Williams: Tranmere Rovers

 In the 2013–14 season, Williams suffered a knee injury in a pre-season friendly, but made his recovery soon after.
 Weeks later on 27 August 2013, Williams was the hero in the penalty shoot-out against Bolton Wanderers in the second round of League Cup after saving two penalties from André Moritz and Alex Baptiste following a 1–1 draw that last through 120 minutes.
 By the first half of the season, Williams made twenty-one out of twenty-three appearances because of his international commitment.
 Despite this, Williams' continued to impress and was nominated for Sky Bet League 1 Player of the Month award for February as a result of his good performance.
 However, the club find themselves in the relegation zone, with their League One status for next season was under threat.
 After being booked in a match against Leyton Orient on 26 April 2014, Williams missed the match on the final day of the season a home defeat against Bradford City and results elsewhere meant they were relegated to League Two.
 Following the club's relegation, Williams' relegation clause was activated, allowing him to leave the club.

 In the 2014–15 season, Williams remained at the club, as they played in League Two.
 Williams continued to be first-choice goalkeeper throughout the season, despite missing nine matches due to international commitment.

-In May 2015, following Tranmere's relegation to the Conference Premier, Williams was released by the club, ending his four-year association with the club.
-His release saw him being linked with a move, with not England, but also abroad, which interested him.
+In May 2015, following Tranmere's relegation to the Conference Premier, Williams was released, ending his four-year association with the club.
+He stated that he would consider a move abroad if a suitable club showed interest.